sciguy1121/Community-Mod-1/Ideas.md

 Elemental Tools and Elemental Drills - made with the different new mod ingots

 Power/Energy System - like megajewls, EU, etc.
+    See energysys.txt by Pieman103021 for an extended idea

 Dimensional Ores - Make some ores only avalible in some dimensions